Ouroboros (Red Dwarf): Production

 The episode overran by a few minutes, and had to be cut down.
 Rather than lose vital scenes, it was decided that the opening titles would be omitted to save time.
 The scenes would be reinstated for the X-tended edition on VHS release.
 This is the second episode of Red Dwarf to forfeit the opening titles for the purposes of time and episode pacing (the first being the series II closer "Parallel Universe").

 Guest actors included Gary Bleasdale as Frank, Juliet Griffiths as Barmaid, Adrienne Posta as Flight Announcer and Alexander John-Jules (Danny John-Jules' nephew) as "Baby Lister".

 The Aigburth Arms (where the opening scene takes place) is named after a real Liverpool pub which Rob Grant and Doug Naylor used to frequent.
 It was briefly renamed "The Victoria", but has since rebranded back.

 Reception

 "Ouroboros" was the first episode to feature Kristine Kochanski as a regular character.
 One reviewer said that "Chloe Annett as Kristine Kochanski ... proved a wonderful choice.
 Annett's presence ... provided balance for the reduced role of Rimmer."
 However, DVDActive called Ouroborus "the weakest episode" of the series, and noted that Kryten's more neurotic personality traits were "initially interesting [but] the sight of a blubbing robot gets very irritating very quickly."
 Sci-Fi Online liked the episode, and thought that it "contains a great central concept and impressive model and CGI effects."

+Writing in 2018, Sophie Davies of CultBox said "'Ouroboros' serves as a rather messy introduction to a new character", and continues "Rather than having her arrival as the main focus of the episode, there is also, for some reason, a plot about Lister being his own father and Kochanski being his mother."